 Zinc for Acne Treatment During Pregnancy

-Zinc is needed for normal growth and development during pregnancy, early childhood and into adolescence (Bari, A., et al., 2003).
+Zinc is needed for normal growth and development during pregnancy, early childhood, and adolescence (Bari, A., et al., 2003).

 Zinc during pregnancy for the treatment of acne has not been shown to have any adverse effect on the fetus.
 Fetal harm at doses greater than 75 mg elemental zinc daily is rather remote.
 If you have any concerns it is best to speak with your family doctor or health practitioner.

-It is best taken with food so as to not cause any nausea or vomiting (Chien, A.L., et al., 2016).
+It is best taken with food to not cause any nausea or vomiting (Chien, A.L., et al., 2016).

 Zinc Dosage for Treating Acne